gtiosclub/gtios.club/tutorials/guess-the-number/part2.md

 <p align="center"> <img id="vcSize" src="../images/guess-the-number/vcSize.png" align="center" style="max-width:75%"> </p>

 Here is where you can view your app in different screen sizes and orientation.
-The cool thing about XCode is that you can layout your views to fit any screen size and orientation, all on one app.
-For the purpose of this tutorial, keep the setting at iPhone 7.
+The cool thing about Xcode is that you can layout your views to fit any screen size and orientation, all on one app.
+For the purpose of this tutorial, keep the setting at iPhone 8.

 Now, for this Guess the Number game, there are 3 parts in the interface we're building:
 1. A label to display the title of the game